44r0n/miorganizador/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**¿Tue característica está relacionada con un problema?
+**¿Tu característica está relacionada con un problema?
 Por favor, descríbela./Is your feature request related to a problem?
 Please describe.**
 Descripción detallada del problema.
 Por ejemplo: Siempre me frustra cuando [...]/A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Detalla la solución que te gustaría./Describe the solution you'd like**